mediabrix/mediabrix-air-sdk/README.md

 ###Load an Ad
 After receiving the `onStarted()` callback, the SDK is now ready to load ads.
 To load an ad call the method below:
 ```
-private var mbVars = new Object();
-MediabrixAirAPI.instance.load(zone,mbVars); //ZONE is a string that provided to you by MediaBrix
+MediabrixAirAPI.instance.load(zone); //ZONE is a string that provided to you by MediaBrix
 ```

 ###Show an Ad